Can Uber Become a Success in Belarus?

 Uber comes to Minsk

 Uber officially opened its service in Minsk on 5 November 2015.
-The Belarusian media widely discussed the new service and social media highlighted user's riding experiences.
+The Belarusian media widely discussed the new service and social media highlighted user’s riding experiences. since this will likely increase the traffic flow delivering kids to schools and for those many who have to work, you may want to have a contact for a parking lot accident attorney who can help you in case your car gets damaged.

 To mention a few problems, taxi drivers often use old uncomfortable and sometimes dirty cars and cheat on trip prices.